imanol-s/Critical-Task/README.md

 # Critical-Task

 ## Description
 Designed and implemented a modular graph structure to model project tasks (PERT), supporting both directed and undirected graphs for flexible task dependency representation.
-The Program Evaluation and Review Technique (PERT) algorithm uses a weighted average to calculate the expected time for tasks in a project
+The Program Evaluation and Review Technique (PERT) algorithm uses a weighted average to calculate the expected time for tasks in a project.
+Includes class and driver from ***@author rbk***.

 ## Features
 - Developed an algorithm for Program Evaluation and Review Technique (PERT) to analyze task dependencies, calculate earliest/latest start times, and identify critical paths for efficient project scheduling.